javafx-maven-plugin/javafx-rest-archetype/README.md

 This is just a quick starter.
 You most likely will want to open the base level POM in your favorite IDE and develop your project to your needs.

-To deploy your server, you can run
+To build a deployment WAR for your server, run the following from the **base project** directory:

     mvn clean install

 And then copy the WAR file from the target directory and deploy this to your web server (e.g. Tomcat).

-To deploy your client, you can use one of the JavaFX distribution mechanisms, such as:
+To build a deployment bundle for your client, run one of the JavaFX distribution mechanisms from the **client module** base directory, such as:

     mvn clean jfx:build-jar